Dev4life007/Ecx.Frontend/README.md

 # Ecx.Frontend

-Working with some HTML tags to create a simple Bio page
+Working with some HTML tags to create a simple Bio page adding photo links